 Human beings have a natural inclination to categorize and sort in order to make sense of the world.

-As children Sesame Street asks us, “Which of these things is not like the others?
-Which of these things doesn’t belong?”
+Sesame Street famously asks children to consider, “One of these things is not like the others.
+One of these things doesn’t belong?”
 These sorting activities are important for brain development and mathematical reasoning and from an evolutionary perspective for survival.

 As adults we continue to sort and categorize as a way to create order out of a sea of information and to make sense of the world.
 We sort objects and plants and experiences.
 We sort people and ideas and options.
 We sort, sort, sort.
 And in doing this, we protect ourselves, but we also severely limit ourselves.